Netanyahu adviser says markets ignore Moody's Israel cut

-A muted response by financial markets to the credit rating downgrade of Israel by Moody's last week shows investors understand the Israel's economy is only temporarily struggling due to the war with Hamas, said Prime Minister Benjamin Netanyahu's chief economic adviser.
+A muted response by financial markets to a credit rating downgrade of Israel by Moody's last week shows investors understand that Israel's economy is only temporarily struggling due to the war with Hamas, Prime Minister Benjamin Netanyahu's chief economic adviser said.

-Since Moody's on Friday cut Israel's sovereign credit rating to A1 from A2, Israel's first ever downgrade that the agency cited largely the military conflict that raises the country's political risk, markets have moved little.
+Since Moody's on Friday cut Israel's sovereign credit rating to A2 from A1 -- Israel's first ever downgrade for which the agency largely cited the military conflict raising the country's political risk -- markets have moved little.

-The shekel ILS= currency now stands at 3.66 per dollar versus 3.68 before the ratings action, in which Moody's kept its outlook at negative to imply a further cut.
-The main Tel Aviv 125 index .TA125 is up 1% this week, while government bond prices are largely flat.
+The shekel ILS = currency now stands at 3.66 per dollar versus 3.68 before the ratings action, in which Moody's kept its outlook at negative to imply a further cut.
+The main Tel Aviv 125 index is up 1% this week, while government bond prices are largely flat.

 "The fact that the markets did not react to Moody's announcement - maybe it's a lack of confidence.
 It shows the markets do not pay much attention to what Moody's says," Avi Simhon, director of the National Economic Council in the Prime Minister's Office, said in an interview with Reuters.